MarceloB87/shiny_ibm/README.md

 ```

-If all packages are already installed, you can run the shiny app using the following commands:
+If all packages are already installed, you can run the shiny app using the following commands on RStudio:

 ```R
 library(shiny)